coderprem/android-workshop-music-player/README.md

-# Android workshop music player
+# 🎵 Android Workshop Music Player 🎵

 This is a basic music player application created for learning purposes.
 It is designed to provide a simple interface for playing music files on your device.

 ## Features

-- Play, pause, and stop music playback.
+- ▶️ Play, pause, and stop music playback.
-- Load and play local audio files.
+- 📁 Load and play local audio files.
-- Basic user interface with play controls.
+- 🖥️ Basic user interface with play controls.

 ## Installation